Avoiding dog and cat bites

 • Hide your fingers and let it sniff the back of your hand

-• If it stays with you after it sniffs your hand, stroke it gently on the chest, shoulder or under the chin.
-Never pat the head
+• If it stays with you after it sniffs your hand, stroke it gently on the shoulder.
+Never pat the head.

 • Never enter a dog’s yard without an adult and the owner present